Strategies¶

 ¶

-Explicit access-token and refresh-token ORM contract for DatabaseTokenStrategy.
+Explicit token ORM contract for DatabaseTokenStrategy.

 The supplied access-token model must expose mapped token, created_at, user_id, and user